• Menu

 Ice climbing in Ouray.
 Photo: Kool Cats Photography

-Fun is always around the corner in Colorado, and that’s especially true each winter.
-While there are a plethora of snow sports to partake in, Colorado is well-known for its top winter carnivals and festivals.
+Fun is always just around the corner in Colorado, and that’s especially true each winter.
+While there are a plethora of snow sports to partake in, the state is also well-known for its top winter carnivals and festivals.

-From January through March, there’s bound to be a festival in one of the state’s many historic downtowns each weekend, and they’re all across the board – from the family-friendly to the highly competitive.
+From January through March, there’s bound to be a festival in one of the state’s many historic downtowns each weekend.
+The nature and theme highly vary across the board – from family-friendly snow carnivals to a high-stakes skijoring competition down Main Street.

 Image of people at the Ouray Ice Festival in Colorado

-If ice climbing is your thing, there isn’t a better place to be than Ouray, Colorado in January.
-Each year, the tiny town, located about an hour from Telluride, attracts ice climbers and enthusiasts from all over the world for their Ouray Ice Festival.
+If ice climbing is your thing, there isn’t a better place to be than Ouray in January.
+Each year the tiny town, located about an hour from Telluride, attracts ice climbers and enthusiasts from all over the world for their Ouray Ice Festival.

-During the festival, climbers of all skill levels can participate in clinics, workshops, and new gear demos.
+During the 4 day event, climbers of all skill levels participate in clinics, workshops, and new gear demos.
 Plus, there are competitive events featuring the best ice climbers from around the world, which attract a sizeable audience each year.
-Jan 20-23, 2022

 Durango CO Snowdown